-Promise Partnership Bursaries - students who attended either Hazen White-St. Francis or Lorne Middle School and who participated in the Promise Partnership Program, are encouraged to apply for the Saint John College Development Inc. Bursary and the Deborah A. Chapman Bursary.
-Hazen White-St. Francis students are also encouraged to apply for the Emera New Brunswick Promise Partnership Bursary.
-Applications are due annually by April 15th.
-Contact the Financial Aid Office for more info.
+Applications are currently closed for the 2021/2022 academic year.
+Students who attended either Hazen White-St. Francis or Lorne Middle School and who participated in the Promise Partnership Program are encouraged to apply for the Saint John College Development Inc. Bursary and the Deborah A. Chapman Bursary.
+Students who participated in the Promise Partnership Program or who attended Hazen White-St. Francis are also encouraged to apply for the Emera New Brunswick Promise Partnership Bursary.
+Applications are due by June 1, 2021.